Is Mercari Legit? Safety Review and Scam Prevention (2026)

 - Buyer Protection refunds you only when you rate the order or report an issue inside the official Mercari app within 3 days of delivery.

-- Sellers we contacted who pushed Venmo or Zelle “to skip fees” violated Mercari’s payment rules; reporting them through the in-app form removed the listings within hours in our tests.
+- Sellers who push Venmo or Zelle “to skip fees” violate Mercari’s payment rules; reporting them through the in-app form typically removes the listing within hours.

 - Mercari charges sellers a 10 percent selling fee plus 2.9 percent + $0.50 payment processing as of 2026, lower than eBay’s 13.25 percent default for most consumer categories.

-- For purchases over $200 we still prefer eBay because its Money Back Guarantee window stretches to 30 days, four times longer than Mercari’s strict 3-day inspection limit.
+- For purchases over $200, eBay is the safer choice because its Money Back Guarantee window stretches to 30 days, four times longer than Mercari’s strict 3-day inspection limit.

 #Is Mercari Actually a Legitimate Company?

 Mercari, Inc. trades on the Tokyo Stock Exchange Prime Market under ticker 4385, and Mercari U.S. operates from Palo Alto with paid support staff and a trust-and-safety team.
-According to Mercari’s official Help Center, the refund guarantee covers 100 percent of in-app purchases when you complete the Buyer Protection dispute flow inside the 3-day window.
+According to Mercari’s official Help Center, buyers get 72 hours after confirmed delivery to report an item that is not as described, and Buyer Protection then gives a full refund for eligible returns.

 The Better Business Bureau lists Mercari U.S. as accredited with an A rating, and the company files quarterly earnings publicly, which a fly-by-night scam simply can’t fake.